Flow-Scanner/lightning-flow-scanner-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report (Core)
+name: Bug report
-about: Report an issue with the core scanning engine
+about: Report an issue with the scanner
 title: ""
-labels: bug
+type: Bug
 assignees: ""
 ---